-There is so much data to collect, track, and test when sending email marketing campaigns.
-A/B test email design, subject lines, send times, calls to action, and more.
-Any time you make a change to your email marketing strategy, consider how the level of engagement changes and use that to dictate future email campaigns.
+Make data-informed decisions to A/B test email designs, subject lines, send times, and more.
+Any time you make a change to your email strategy, consider how level of engagement changes.
+Use your findings to dictate future email campaigns.
 Happy emailing!